cypress-io/cypress/docs/source/faq/index.md

-## How secure is storing our test runs (videos and screenshots) on your servers?
+## How secure is storing my test runs (videos and screenshots) on your servers?

 # Company